-- 4.39 The placement budget is forecasting an overspend of £10.4m.
+- 4.47 The placement budget is forecasting an overspend of £10.7m.
 Whilst the overall number of children in care is on a downward trajectory, unit costs for residential and semi-independent placements have risen at such a rate that the overall cost has increased.
 This pressure is being experienced nationally and regionally.
-London boroughs that have published their 2024-25 Month 2 or Quarter 1 forecasts have reported forecast overspends in children's social care such as Lewisham5 (£8.0m), Enfield6 (£5.4m), Hackney7 (£3.4m) and Newham8 (£3m). - There are a growing number of very high cost placements, with six over £10k per week, 36 between £5k-£10k per week and 13 between £3k-£5k per week.
-Croydon continues to negotiate with Lambeth Council over some of these high cost placements, where Lambeth Council has placed families in the borough. - 4.41 Of the eight very high cost placements (which include residential and semi-independent placements), three are new in 2024-25 and the remainder commenced in the last financial year.
-We are now seeing the full year impact, which is a significant contributor to the increase in forecast spend compared to last year. - 4.42 Through ongoing Transformation work such as the sufficiency strategy, and engagement with the Strategic Delivery Partner, all avenues are being explored to determine potential to bring costs down.
-This will incorporate a number of deep dives into specific areas.
+London boroughs' published 2024-25 forecasts have reported forecast overspends in children's social care such as Lewisham5 (£10.1m), Enfield6 (£5.4m), Hackney7 (£3.4m) and Newham8 (£3m). - 4.48 There are a growing number of very high cost placements, with ten over £10k per week, 30 between £5k-£10k per week and 13 between £3k-£5k per week.
+Croydon continues to negotiate with Lambeth Council over some of these high cost placements, where Lambeth Council has placed families in the borough. - 4.49 The full year impact of those that commenced last year and the upwards trajectory in high cost placements is a significant contributor to the increase in forecast spend compared to last year. - 4.50 Through ongoing Transformation work such as the sufficiency strategy, best value panel, utilisation of grants and engagement with the Strategic Delivery Partner, all avenues are being explored to determine potential to bring costs down.
+This includes a number of deep dives into specific areas.